atbcb/usab-uswds/_ada-guides/chapter-4-entrances-doors-and-gates.md

 #### Manual Doors and Gates
 [[§404.2]({{ site.baseurl }}/ada/ada-404_2)

-![Door with hardware 34" -- 48" high measured to operable portions, a vision panel 43" max. above the floor measured the bottom edge, and smooth surface on the bottom of the push side 10" high min. extending full width of door.
-Notes: Closing Speed (§404.2.8) Closers: 5 sec. min. from 90 degrees to 12 degrees (spring hinges: 1.5 sec. min. from 70⁰ to 0⁰), Opening Force (§404.2.9) 5 lbf max. (excluding exterior hinged doors and fire doors), Vision/ Side Lights (if provided) (§404.2.11) , Accessible viewing height 43" max. unless not intended for viewing (i.e., lowest part above 66"), Hardware (§404.2.7) Operable parts must comply, Smooth Surface (§404.2.10) Required at the bottom on the push side, Thresholds (§404.2.5) 1/2" max. high (beveled if above 1/4"), Maneuvering Clearance (§404.2.4) required on both sides (unless door or gate is used in one direction only), Double-Leaf Doors (§404.2.2) One active leaf of double-leaf doors is required to meet criteria for clear
+![Door with hardware 34 inches -- 48 inches high measured to operable portions, a vision panel 43 inches maximum above the floor measured the bottom edge, and smooth surface on the bottom of the push side 10 inches high minimum extending full width of door.
+Notes: Closing Speed (§404.2.8) Closers: 5 sec. minimum from 90 degrees to 12 degrees (spring hinges: 1.5 sec. minimum from 70⁰ to 0⁰), Opening Force (§404.2.9) 5 lbf maximum (excluding exterior hinged doors and fire doors), Vision/ Side Lights (if provided) (§404.2.11) , Accessible viewing height 43 inches maximum unless not intended for viewing (i.e., lowest part above 66 inches), Hardware (§404.2.7) Operable parts must comply, Smooth Surface (§404.2.10) Required at the bottom on the push side, Thresholds (§404.2.5) 1/2 inches maximum high (beveled if above 1/4 inches), Maneuvering Clearance (§404.2.4) required on both sides (unless door or gate is used in one direction only), Double-Leaf Doors (§404.2.2) One active leaf of double-leaf doors is required to meet criteria for clear